2008 Karnataka Legislative Assembly election: Schedule

 The Election Commission of India announced that polling would be held in a three phases on 10th, 16th and 22 May and that results would be declared on 25 May.

 It also declared that the provisions of the Model Code of Conduct "came into force with immediate effect" with the said announcement.

+Parties and Alliances

 Campaign

 The state was the first in India to vote after the electoral constituencies had been redrawn based on new population data.
 The BJP campaigned on the high rate of inflation and criticized the national United Progressive Alliance government for being soft on terrorism.
 The party called on the voters to give the party a chance in Karnataka.

 But the main election plank of the party was the betrayal of the JD (S) and the good budgets presented by Yeddyurappa when he was finance minister in the coalition government.
 The Congress party pledged to reign in prices, improve the infrastructure of the state, and provide a stable government.